 As a guest conductor, Krajewski has performed with the Cleveland and Philadelphia Orchestras, the Boston and Cincinnati Pops and numerous other orchestras in the United State.
 His international appearances include Canada, Dublin and Belfast with the Ulster Orchestra, Hong Kong Philharmonic, Malaysian Philharmonic Orchestra, the Iceland Symphony Orchestra and Spain’s Bilbao Symphony Orchestra.

 Krajewski is the conductor of the video, Silver Screen Serenade, with violinist Jenny Oaks Baker which aired worldwide on BYU Broadcasting.
 His recordings include two holiday albums with the Houston Symphony and other collaborative programs with such artists as flutist James Galway, Jason Alexander, Art Garfunkel, Wynonna Judd, Kenny Loggins, the Preservation Hall Jazz Band, Pink Martini and Cirque de la Symphonie.

-With degrees from Wayne State University in Detroit and the University of Cincinnati College-Conservatory of Music, Michael furthered his training at the Pierre Monteux Domaine School for Conductors.
-He was a Dorati Fellowship Conductor with the Detroit Symphony and later served as that orchestra’s assistant conductor.
-He was resident conductor of the Florida Symphony and served as music director of the Modesto Symphony Orchestra for 11 years.
-Michael lives in Orlando with his wife Darcy.
-When not conducting he enjoys travel, photography and solving crossword puzzles.
+He has degrees from Wayne State University and the University of Cincinnati College-Conservatory of Music.
+Further training includes the Pierre Monteux Domaine School for Conductors.
+Krajewski was a Dorati Fellowship Conductor with the Detroit Symphony and later served as that orchestra’s assistant conductor.
+He was resident conductor of the Florida Symphony and for 11 years served as music director of the Modesto Symphony Orchestra.
+When not conducting, he enjoys travel, photography and solving crossword puzzles.